-This disclosure note presents the implementation impact of the new accounting standard IFRS 16 Leases, which was implemented by Panoro on 1 January 2019.
+This disclosure note presents the implementation on 1 January 2019 of the impact of the new accounting standard IFRS 16 Leases.

 The new standard defines a lease as a contract that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 In the financial statement of lessees, IFRS 16 requires recognition in the balance sheet for each contract that meets its definition of a lease as right-of-use (RoU) asset and a lease liability, while lease payments are reflected as interest expense and a reduction of lease liabilities.
 The RoU assets are depreciated over the shorter of each contract's term and the assets useful life.
-IFRS 16 has replaced IAS 17 Leases, under which only leases considered to be financing were capitalized while operating leases were expensed as incurred and reported as off-balance commitments.
+IFRS 16 has replaced IAS 17 Leases, under which only leases considered to be financing were capitalised while operating leases were expensed as incurred and reported as off-balance commitments.